seyi35/AWS-Devops/Project-1-Deploy WordPress on Apache Server with Vagrant/README.md

 vagrant init ubuntu/focal64
 ```

 Now at this point a vagrant file has been created ,lets tweak your `Vagrantfile`.
-First run `cat Vagrantfile`  and edit your script like so:
+First run `vim  Vagrantfile`  and edit your script like so:

 ```ruby
 Vagrant.configure("2") do |config|